canton-foundation/cips/CPRP-spec.md

 }
 ```

-#### 8.5 Cross-Resolver Collision Arbitration
+#### 8.5 Cross-Resolver Collision Arbitration (deferred)

-For featured resolvers, the Canton Foundation MAY establish a collision arbitration process via the Tech & Ops Committee.
-Disputed name-to-party mappings across featured resolvers can be escalated for governance review.
-The arbitration decision is published as a T1 credential that overrides conflicting resolver results.
+Governance-based arbitration of disputed name-to-party mappings across featured resolvers is deferred to the future governance CIP (registrar governance and dispute resolution).
+This specification defines collision detection and surfacing only (Sections 8.1–8.4): when featured resolvers disagree, CPRP returns both candidates with their trust paths and the app's strategy decides.
+A binding governance decision — escalation, review, and a T1 arbitration credential that overrides conflicting results — is left to that future CIP.

 ### 9. Cross-Chain Identity Resolution